sudara/pamplejuce/README.md

 2. Uses JUCE 7.x as a submodule tracking develop.
 3. Relies on CMake 3.24.1 and higher for cross-platform building.
 4. Has [Catch2](https://github.com/catchorg/Catch2) v3.4.0 for the test framework and runner.
-5. Includes a Tests target and a Benchmarks target with examples to get started quickly.
+5. Includes a `Tests` target and a `Benchmarks` target some examples to get started quickly.
 6. Has [Melatonin Inspector](https://github.com/sudara/melatonin_inspector) installed as a JUCE module to help relieve headaches when building plugin UI.

 It also has integration with GitHub Actions, specifically: